TasmiaIshrat/ArraySimulator/README.md

 # ArraySimulator

-Array simulator is a web application to demonstrate thge various operations of array through visualization of the changes happening inbside the array.
+Array simulator is a web application to demonstrate the various operations of array through visualization of the changes happening within the array.